On powers of tight Hamilton cycles in randomly perturbed hypergraphs: Preliminaries

 by the choice of $\varepsilon$.

 The proof is completed. \end{proof}

-Let $F$ be a $k$-graph with the ordered vertex set $V(F)$.
+The following definition is in preparation for connecting many $(k,r)$-paths to a $(k,r)$-cycle.
+Specifically, we will connect their ends by using a constant number of vertices.
+Let $F$ be a $k$-graph with an ordered vertex set $V(F)$.
 Suppose $H$ is a subgraph of $F$, we say that $V(H)$ forms an \emph{interval} if the vertices of $H$ are consecutive following the order of $V(F)$.